wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

     - Ben
     - Cal
     - Dan
     ```

-2. __Aliases__ Give your wallflower an alias named after a flower.
-We will use this alias to refer to the wallflowers observations.
-Each player should pick out their own alias.
+2. __Aliases__ Give each wallflower an alias named after a flower.
+Each player should pick their own alias.
+See [Flower List](#flower-list).

     Each flower alias should be a single word, and start with a different letter.
 Write down the aliases next to each player in the wallflowers section.

     ```text
     # Wallflowers